-As far as tracer conservation is concerned, barotropic velocities used to advect tracers must also be updated at now time step.
-This implies to change the traditional order of computations in NEMO : most of momentum trends (including the barotropic mode calculation) updated first, tracers' after.
-This de facto makes semi-implicit hydrostatic pressure gradient (see section $\S6.4.4$) and time splitting not compatible.
-Advective barotropic velocities are obtained by using a secondary set of filtering weights, uniquely defined from the filter coefficients used for the time averaging (Shchepetkin and McWilliams [2005]).
+the barotropic mode calculation) updated first, tracers' after.
+This de facto makes semi-implicit hydrostatic pressure gradient (see section $\S6.4.4$ ) and time splitting not compatible.
+Advective barotropic velocities are obtained by using a secondary set of filtering weights, uniquely defined from the filter coefficients used for the time averaging (?).
 Consistency between the time averaged continuity equation and the time stepping of tracers is here the key to obtain exact conservation.

-One can eventually choose to feedback instantaneous values by not using any time filter (ln_bt_ave=false).
+One can eventually choose to feedback instantaneous values by not using any time filter ( $ln\bt\ave=$ false).
 In that case, external mode equations are continuous in time, ie they are not re-initialized when starting a new sub-stepping sequence.
 This is the method used so far in the POM model, the stability being maintained by refreshing at (almost) each barotropic time step advection and horizontal diffusion terms.
 Since the latter terms have not been added in NEMO for computational efficiency, removing time filtering is not recommended except for debugging purposes.
 This may be used for instance to appreciate the damping effect of the standard formulation on external gravity waves in idealized or weakly non-linear cases.
-Although the damping is lower than for the filtered free surface, it is still significant as shown by Levier et al. [2007] in the case of an analytical barotropic Kelvin wave.
+Although the damping is lower than for the filtered free surface, it is still significant as shown by ? in the case of an analytical barotropic Kelvin wave.

-6.5.3 Filtered free surface (key_dynspg_flt)
+6.5.3 Filtered free surface (key\dynspg\flt)

-The filtered formulation follows the Roullet and Madec [2000] implementation.
+The filtered formulation follows the ? implementation.
 The extra term introduced in the equations (see §2.2.2) is solved implicitly.
-The elliptic solvers available in the code are documented in §14.
+The elliptic solvers available in the code are documented in §15.

-Note that in the linear free surface formulation (key_vvl not defined), the ocean depth is time-independent and so is the matrix to be inverted.
+Note that in the linear free surface formulation (key\vvl not defined), the ocean depth is time-independent and so is the matrix to be inverted.
 It is computed once and for all and applies to all ocean time steps.